t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ### Resource Constraints {#sec6-1-1}

-The IoT is a resource-constrained network that relies on lossy and low-bandwidth channels for communication between small nodes, regarding CPU, memory, and energy budget.
+The IoT often relies on resource-constrained networks featured by lossy and low-bandwidth channels.
+IoT devices are also frequently small nodes, regarding CPU, memory, and energy budget.
 These characteristics directly impact the threats to and the design of security protocols for the IoT domain.
 First, the use of small packets, e.g., IEEE 802.15.4 supports 127-byte sized packets at the physical layer, may result in fragmentation of larger packets of security protocols.
 This may open new attack vectors for state exhaustion DoS attacks, which is especially tragic, e.g., if the fragmentation is caused by large key exchange messages of security protocols.
 Moreover, packet fragmentation commonly downgrades the overall system performance due to fragment losses and the need for retransmissions.
 For instance, fate-sharing packet flight as implemented by DTLS might aggravate the resulting performance loss.

 The size and number of messages should be minimized to reduce memory requirements and optimize bandwidth usage.
 In this context, layered approaches involving a number of protocols might lead to worse performance in resource-constrained devices since they combine the headers of the different protocols.
 In some settings, protocol negotiation can increase the number of exchanged messages.
 To improve performance during basic procedures such as, e.g., bootstrapping, it might be a good strategy to perform those procedures at a lower layer.